ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-This is a new minor release that adds new functionality
+This is a new minor release that adds new functionality, corrects bugs and makes minor changes to documentation

 ## Bug fixes